-To improve the quality of the obtained frequency domain data, averaging and windowing were used [7, chap.
-13].
+acquired.
+From the obtained input and output data, the frequency response functions were derived.
+To improve the quality of the obtained frequency domain data, averaging and windowing were used pintelon12'system'ident..

 The obtained frequency response functions from V_a to V_s and to y are compared with the theoretical predictions derived from the multi-body model in Figure 1.5.